Introduction

 Because women, on average, continue to face lower earnings and more caregiving interruptions, the cost of borrowing can multiply.
 APR becomes a silent accelerator of inequality — invisible month to month, but powerful over time.

-A Historic High in Credit Card APR
+Why High Credit Card APR Matters

 Federal Reserve consumer credit data has shown that credit card interest rates have remained historically high in recent years.
 For women who already earn less, that statistic represents more than a number.
 It represents a structural penalty attached to time.